bravib/diffRBM_immunogenicity_TCRspecificity/README.md

 - Tables with contact positions on PDB structures and models' predictions;
 - Results on the immunogenic vs non-immunogenic discrimination performance.

+NB: To re-train the immunogenicity models, the file tcell_full_v3.zip is needed (from here: https://www.iedb.org/database_export_v3.php)

 'TCR_specificity_model' contains:
 - training/test data and models for NLVPMVATV-specific CDR3beta (same for GILGFVFTL, GLCTLVAML, YLQPRTFLL);
 - Tables with contact positions on PDB structures and models' predictions;